 - Commits an act of sexual penetration by the use of force or threat of force - Commits an act of sexual penetration and the accused knew that the victim was unable to understand the nature of the act or was unable to give knowing consent - Commits an act of sexual penetration with a victim who was under 18 years of age when the act was committed and the accused was a family member - Commits an act of sexual penetration with a victim who was at least 13 years of age but less than 18 years of age when the act was committed and the accused was 17 years of age or over and held a position of trust, authority or supervision in relation to the victim

 Section 8.25 College Rules

-- Except on special occasions, all food consumption is limited to the student lounges and cafeteria.
-Food and drink may not be taken to other unauthorized places. - Students must leave college premises at closing time unless written permission has been received from an authorized official.
+• Except on special occasions, all food consumption is limited to the student lounges and cafeteria.
+Food and drink may not be taken to other unauthorized places.